davidbrowne/dsga/docs/DOCUMENTATION.md

 ### Swizzling

 [Swizzling](https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)) is the act of taking a vector and creating a new vector from it that is a specialized "view" on the original vector.
-The "swizzle" of a vector is itself a vector, although of different sort, and can be mostly used like a non-swizzle.
+The "swizzle" of a vector is itself a vector, although of a different sort, and can be mostly used like a non-swizzle.
 If there is ever a problem, just wrap up the swizzle in a vector constructor:

 ```c++
 vec4 big_vec;